Arksine/moonraker/docs/components.md

 `qos`, and `retain`, then subscribes to the `response_topic`.
 The payload delivered by the response topic is returned.
 Note that this method is a coroutine, it must always be awaited.
-The call will block until the entire process has completed unless a `timeout` (in seconds) is specifed.
+The call will block until the entire process has completed unless a `timeout` (in seconds) is specified.
 The `timeout` is applied to both the attempt to publish and the pending response, so the maximum waiting time would be approximately 2*timeout.